-“Think about whether or not a degree in your chosen field will actually open up career opportunities,” he says.
+“Think about whether or not a degree in your chosen field will actually open up career opportunities,” Ramsey said.
 “The truth is that, in many fields, a degree won’t open doors for you.
 Consider whether the cost of the diploma will bring you a financial return in the long run.
 Is that General Studies degree worth the amount of money you are paying for it?”

-Even Kleiner, the college professor, agrees.
-The pay gap between college and non-college educated workers has been rising since 1980, he says, but at the same time college costs have soared.
+Kleiner agrees.
+The pay gap between college and non-college educated workers has been rising since 1980, he said, but at the same time college costs have soared.

 Baby Step 6: Pay off Your Home Early

-If you currently have an ARM, interest-only, or even 30-year mortgage, consider refinancing to a 15-year, fixed-rate mortgage, he says.
+If you have an adjustable rate, interest-only, or even 30-year mortgage, consider refinancing to a 15-year, fixed-rate mortgage, he said.

-Here’s where many financial experts disagree with Ramsey.
-Professor Kleiner is one of them.
+Here’s where many financial experts disagree with Ramsey, Professor Kleiner among them.

-Sure, it’s nice if you can live without a mortgage.
-But Kleiner says that absolutist approach, Thee Must Now Pay Off Thou Mortgage, isn’t for everyone, or every situation.
+Sure, it’s nice if we all could live without mortgages.
+But Kleiner said that approach isn’t for everyone or every situation.